holmofy/ormlitex/README.md

 # Contributing

-Open source thrives on contributions, and `ormlite` is a community project.
+Open source thrives on contributions, and `ormlitex` is a community project.
 We welcome you to file bugs, feature requests, requests for better docs, pull requests, and more!